a-urabayashi/llm-business-analytics/README.md

 ## 🙏 Acknowledgments

-- OpenAI for providing the GPT models
+- Multi LLM knowledge for providing the GPT models
 - AWS for Bedrock infrastructure
 - LangChain community for the excellent framework
 - Healthcare industry partners for domain expertise